hheitor/apiProtectionLab00/README.md

 4. Deploy F5 Adv WAF from F5 github repo
 5. Attack again an see how F5 protects the app

-# Task 1 -  Create Azure resources - ONGOING(OCT04)
+# Task 1 -  Create Azure resources - (CONVERT THIS TO AZ CLI OCT 26)

 We'll be  creating Azure resources with ARM templates.